 • In a sneaky surprise move, this provision was added to the Budget Bill at 1:30 am on May 20 with no discussion.
 Two Assembly Representative, Jeremy Thiesfeldt and Bob Kulp, want homeschoolers to be allowed to participate in public school sports, partly for personal reasons. ( According to Rep. Kulp, his homeschooled sons wanted to participate in public school sports.)
 Although they both know that the vast majority of homeschoolers oppose this, they have persisted.
 When Rep. Thiesfeldt failed to find enough co-sponsors for such a bill in 2013, he and Rep. Kulp evidently devised this tactic.
 This is not how representative government is supposed to work.

-(2) About the provision that undermines homeschool diplomas.
+(2) What to say about the provision that undermines homeschool diplomas.

-Say to the legislator or their aide: Also, please vote to remove the provision that would undermine the validity of homeschool diplomas by singling out only one use for which they are acceptable, namely, as a credential for teacher’s aides in private schools participating in a private school choice program. (#17 in Public Instruction—K-12 Omnibus Motion, page 6).
+Say to the legislator or their aide: Also, please vote to remove the provision that would undermine the validity of homeschool diplomas by singling out only one use for which they are acceptable, namely, as a credential for teacher’s aides in a private school participating in a Private School Choice program.
+(Public Instruction—K-12 Omnibus Motion #457, Item #17, page 6).

 • This provision implies that a homeschool diploma is invalid unless recognized by Wisconsin statutes for a specific purpose, in this case, employment as a teacher’s aide.